rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

 └─nvme0n1p2 259:2    0 465.3G  0 part /
 ```

 Notice that I included -e7 on the end of the `lsblk` command.
 That is because Ubuntu uses "snaps" for a lot of applications and the show up as "loop" devices in lsblk.
+The -e means exclude and 7 is the number loop devices.

 So you can see that I have an NVME drive called nvme01n1.
 There are two partitions on the nvme drive: